 Viper 37-0108 Laser Throw/Toe Line Marker

-If you’re looking for a throw line that’s precise, pro-quality, and easy to adjust, then this model by Viper is a great choice.
-The toe line marker uses a state-of-the-art laser to mark the throw line with precision.
-Using a laser can be a more accurate way to mark off the throw line for both steel tipped and soft tipped darts, plus, it doesn’t pose a tripping hazard.
-The laser is vivid, energy efficient, and remains highly visible, even in bright sunlight.
-It’s also adjustable and can be positioned in any type of vertical angle near your board.
+If you’re looking for a throw line that’s precise, pro-quality, and easy to adjust, then thе Viper 37-0108 Laser Toe Line Market is a great choice.
+This throw line uses a state-of-the-art laser to mark the oche with precision.
+Using a laser can be a more accurate way to mark off the throw line for both steel-tipped and soft-tipped darts, plus, it doesn’t pose a tripping hazard.
+The laser is vivid, energy-efficient, and remains highly visible, even in bright sunlight.
+It’s also adjustable and can be positioned at any type of vertical angle near your board.

-The laser is projected by an adjustable pointer, so tweaking the settings and placement is fast and easy.
+In terms of the laser, it is protected by an adjustable pointer, so tweaking the settings and placement is fast and easy.
 It also features a variety of mounting options that allow you to perfectly position the oche, thanks to the included hardware.
-This type of throw line system will give your man cave, rec room, or business, a more pro look, without any clutter.
+This type of throw line system will give your man cave, rec room, or business, a more pro looks, without any clutter.

 - Easy to install

 - Works for both steel-tipped and soft-tipped dart games

 - Requires batteries to work all the time

 Using a laser toe line will give your dartboard set up the type of professional look that serious dart players want.
 With the cordless design, simple mounting options, and clean look, this laser throw line is a great choice for both home and commercial use.
 In short, if you’re willing to spend a little extra and get as close as possible to a professional darts setup, this is a solid option to start from!